barakb/xap/xap-examples/hola-mundo/README.md

 ## Processing Unit XML - pu.xml

-- The `translator/src/main/resources/META-INF/spring/pu.xml` is a Spring context XML configuration of an embedded data-grid, a translator bean, and annotation support.
+The pu.xml is a Spring context XML configuration of the processing unit.

+- The `translator/src/main/resources/META-INF/spring/pu.xml` - configures an embedded data-grid,
+the translator bean, and declares annotation support.

-- The `feeder/src/main/resources/META-INF/spring/pu.xml` is a Spring context XML configuration of the feeder bean loaded.
+- The `feeder/src/main/resources/META-INF/spring/pu.xml` - configures the connection to the remote data-grid used by the feeder bean.

 ## Running the example from the IDE